puiscoding/Mail_Client_App-Computer_Networking_Course-HCMUS/README.md

     - password: 12345678

 - **Compose email**: You can write email with the app's (un)friendly interface :>
 - **Send email**: You can send email to any email account, even it doesn't exist.
-You can check wether the mail is sent in the Test Mail Sever, in the Mailboxes.
+You can check wether the mail is sent in the Test Mail Sever's Mailboxes.
 - **Read email**: Your mails are filtered into 6 folders: Inboxes, Sent, Importance, Work, Project, Spam.
 You can read your mail in the respective folder.
 - **Log out**: Log out to switch to another account.